-There are three different types of volunteer work available with Arts Law:
+There are two different types of volunteer work available with Arts Law:

 1. Volunteer lawyers